Sure Dividend

 The fact that customers tend to stick with their provider means that Black Hills operates a relatively stable business model.
 The company should also be able to weather future recessions well, which creates appeal for more conservative investors.

 Another competitive advantage is the company’s strong balance sheet.
-Black Hills has a high credit rating of BBB+ from Standard & Poor’s and Fitch, which helps reduce its cost of capital.
+Black Hills has a high credit rating of BBB+ from Standard & Poor’s and Fitch, which helps reduce its capital cost.

-In terms of dividend safety, Black Hills scores highly due to its competitive advantages and defensive business model.
-The company aims to distribute 50% to 60% of its net profits in the form of dividends.
-This is a healthy payout ratio.
+Black Hills scores highly regarding dividend safety due to its competitive advantages and defensive business model.
+The company aims to distribute 50% to 60% of its net profits as dividends, which is a healthy payout ratio.

 Valuation & Expected Returns

-If the P/E ratio expands from 14 to 18 over the next five years, shareholder returns would be boosted by 5.2% annually.
-In addition, future earnings-per-share growth and dividends will add to shareholder returns.
+If the P/E ratio expands from 15.5 to 17 over the next five years, shareholder returns will be boosted by 3.7% annually.
+Future earnings-per-share growth and dividends will also boost shareholder returns.

-As previously mentioned, we expect 4% annual EPS growth.
-The stock also has a 4.7% current dividend yield, leading to total expected returns of 13.9% per year over the next five years.
+As previously mentioned, we expect a 4% annual EPS growth.
+The stock also has a 4.3% current dividend yield, leading to total expected returns of 12% per year over the next five years.

 Final Thoughts

-Black Hills is a relatively small utility company, but it has a compelling dividend growth track record, having raised its dividend annually for over 50 years.
-We believe it is highly likely that the company will continue to grow its earnings and its dividend over the coming years.
+Black Hills is a relatively small utility company, but it has a compelling dividend growth track record.
+It has raised its dividend annually for over 54 years, and we believe it is highly likely that the company will continue to grow its earnings and dividends over the coming years.

-Utilities such as Black Hills traditionally offer investors a high level of stability and dividend safety.
+Utilities such as Black Hills traditionally offer investors high stability and dividend safety.

-The stock is currently trading below our fair value estimate, with an attractive dividend yield and a positive future growth outlook.
-Due to its nearly 14% expected annual returns, we rate the stock a buy.
+The stock is currently trading below our fair value estimate.
+It has an attractive dividend yield and a positive future growth outlook.
+Due to its nearly 12% expected annual returns, we rate the stock a buy.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: